MA Education student working at their laptop

 Course overview

-Enhance your professional practice through a deepened knowledge of the theory, design and delivery of teaching and learning in modern educational contexts on this dynamic online master's course.
+On this dynamic online master’s course in Education, you’ll enhance your professional practice through a deepened understanding of the theory, design and delivery of teaching and learning in modern educational contexts.

 You will:

-• Develop yourself as an innovative, creative and resilient education practitioner in a range of contexts, such as mainstream, specialist, or alternative settings in primary, secondary, FE and HE, in the UK and beyond
+• Develop as an innovative, creative and resilient education practitioner in a range of contexts, such as secondary, further and higher education

 • Become an expert in reflective practice, taking a critical view of your own approaches and continuously adapting and learning

-• Deepen your understanding of key areas including education theory, learning design, educational leadership and project management
+• Deepen your understanding of key areas including education theory, inclusive learning, learning design, educational leadership and project management

 Course details